 Funniest person on set?
 Favorite Liza outfit?
 Favorite Younger and Bunheads episodes?

-You asked Sutton your questions during her LIVE Q&A, here is what she answered!
+You asked Sutton your questions during the Younger cast LIVE Q&A for the season finale, here is what she answered!

 Read the FULL RECAP

 Sutton Foster is a two-time Tony winning actress with a quick smile and a desire to play “quirky off-the-wall weirdos” instead of “steely, sexy secretaries, sleeping with everybody and being nasty.”
 Many Broadway fans met her first in “Thoroughly Modern Millie,” where she was chosen from the chorus to play the lead in 2002.

 On Friday, she was focused on her 2012 show, “Bunheads.”
 The ATX television festival reunited some cast members of the 2012 show as part of its “gone too soon” series.
 The show was cut by ABC Family after 18 episodes.